Marianne Reilly

-Marianne Reilly is the current director of athletics for Manhattan College.
-She previously served as an associate athletic director at Fordham University 1996 to 2016.
+Marianne Reilly is an American college athletics administrator.
+Reilly served as an associate athletic director at Fordham University from 1996 to 2016, and as director of athletics for Manhattan College from 2016 to 2023.
 Reilly attended college at Manhattan College, where she played on the school's women's basketball team.
 Reilly was named athletic director at Manhattan College on March 30, 2016.
+On June 1, 2023, Reilly announced that she would be stepping down as Manhattan's athletic director on July 1, 2023.